alexle/alexle.github.com/posts/2013-in-review.markdown

 <div class="separator"></div>
 </p>

 I also set new Personal Records in almost every running category.
 Fastest 1k, 5k, 10k, 13.1, 26.2.
 Longest and farthest runs.
 I even became a Nike Run+ [Blue Belt][7].
-I firmly believe distance running is one of the few sports that a person can get *better* at as they get older.
+I firmly believe distance running is one of the few sports a person can get *better* at as they get older.

 <p>
 <img class="pure-img center" src="/static/2013-alex-running-records.jpg" alt="alex le 2013 running records" />